AG-Systems/ComplexForce/README.md

-ComplexBrute
+ComplexForce
-ComplexBrute is a program that I had planned for a long time now.
+ComplexForce is a program that I had planned for a long time now.
 Expect many changes

 Started working on it: Jan 27 2015
 Description